San Juan Islands for First Timers

 Day #5 Pry yourself away from Matia and set course for close by Echo Bay or Fossil Bay on Sucia Island.
 Sucia has many, many bays where you can find good anchoring plus a host of buoys and linear tie ups.
 (Fossil Bay has two docks) It is easy to spend several days exploring the trail system on Sucia.
 You can spend some more days exploring by dinghy.
 For many, Sucia is the ultimate destination, and boat clubs routinely have gatherings. (rendezvous)

-Day # 6 (or day # 12 if you've been taking my suggestions) check your tide table and up anchor when a favorable current will assist you, then set course for Jones Island, home of the famous tame pygmy deer you can hand feed.
+Day # 6 (or day # 12 if you've been taking my suggestions) check your tide table and up anchor when a favorable current will assist you, then set course for Jones Island, home of the famous tame pygmy deer you can pet, feeding them is frowned upon.
 On the way to Jones cut over to West Beach Resort on Orcas Island.
 Tie up at the dock and enjoy a waffle ice cream cone from the small store.
 You can also pick up ice, groceries and gas.
 At Jones Island sail straight into the north cove and grab a spot at the dock, the dock holds six to ten boats depending on size, if no dock space, there are half a dozen buoys and plenty of anchor room.
-Jones is a favorite spot for day visitors and kayakers from Deer Harbor, expect boats to come and go, be ready to move to the dock should a space open up.
+Jones is a favorite spot for day visitors and kayaker's from Deer Harbor, expect boats to come and go, be ready to move to the dock should a space open up.
 The cove at Jones is very protected and is a great place to weather a storm.
 Hiking and tide pooling are awesome.
 On shore are lots of campsites, running water, and a great shoreline trail.
 Deer wander around and may be approached. ( they say,"don't feed the animals, they will come to expect it, then starve when you leave," (phooey) these deer have got it great) There are apple trees, help yourself.

 Day # 7 It is hard to leave a place you enjoy, and most likely will have met some new friends too.
-Jones is a place you will come back to again and again, but for now, cast off to the fair winds leave Jones Island once again, and set sail for Deer Harbor.
-Its just a short run to Deer Harbor on Orcas Island, you can skip this stop, but should you need anything, the resort store and deli has what you want including overnight slips, gas, etc. You can also skip the next stop at Orcas landing, but it is right on the way, the docking is easy, so why not stop for a few minutes.
+Jones is a place you will come back to again and again, but for now, cast off to the fair winds, leave Jones Island and set sail for Deer Harbor.
+Its just a short run to Deer Harbor on Orcas Island, you can skip this stop, but should you need anything, the on the water resorts store and deli has what you want including overnight slips, gas, etc. You can also skip the next stop at Orcas landing, but it is right on the way, the docking is easy, so why not stop for a few minutes.
 A few feet up the plank at Orcas, you will find a gift shop, restaurant, a park for lunch, public bathrooms with running water, wahoo.
 The ferry lands here and is a good place to watch them coming and going.
 Now get going for James Island our next overnight-er is still a long way to motor.
 You probably will have some adverse currents that can't be avoided since leaving Jones, the good news is that the currents are less on the inside than they were out in the straits.
 At this point in the trip you could detour and stay at Friday Harbor or Rosario, or skip James and head straight for Bellingham to end your cruise.
 If big city life at Friday Harbor doesn't beckon you, go to James for your last night in the San Juans.
 At James is a small four boat dock and a cove to anchor.
 The cove on the Rosario Strait side has some buoys.
 James has a shoreline trail plus two summits you can hike.
 On shore are bathrooms, campsites with fire pits.
-Otters and raccoons are a real nuisance on James, they will leave muddy footprints all over your boat, make sure your cooler is latched.
-From James you may spot Orcas in Rosario Strait.
+Otters and raccoons are a real nuisance on James, they will leave muddy footprints all over your boat, make sure your cooler is latched or tied shut.
+From James you may spot orcas in Rosario Strait.

 Day # 8 Study your tides and currents, time your departure properly and you may get a free ride all the way to Squalicum Harbor.
 With a little luck the wind in Rosario Strait and Bellingham Bay will team up for a fast broad reach all the way to the guest dock.
 When you arrive back at Squalicum late in the day, plan on spending your last night on board but take a long hot shower ashore.
 The boat basin never closes and they have three or more areas for transient boaters with self pay kiosks.
 As a last resort you can always go get your trailer and sleep aboard in the parking lot. (they don't officially allow sleeping in parking lot)